Tierras-virgenes/tv-server/README.md

 * resources/2D folder: Put here Ultima onlines binaries.
 I use "Time of Legends" 2D from the link above.
 * In example, you can use: UO2D.zip extracted from https://runuo.theabyss.eu/?files
-* You can use `python helper.py --check` to check if all expected resources are ok and located in default path.
+* You can use `python helper.py --check` from `servuo-utils` to check if all expected resources are ok and located in default path.

 ## 3º Set up server & client